BHoM/bhom.github.io/README.md

 ## Launch the website on localhost
-1. Open a cmd in the location of this markdown text file
+1. Open a cmd in the location of this markdown text file (the root of this cloned repo).

+   In Windows, you can do that by going in this cloned repo, keep Shift pressed, then right click and select `Open command prompt here`.

 2. Run:
    ```